He provided some valuable guidelines for existing and future managers in the form of a list of 11 promises they should make to their team members.

 Editor's note: This article was originally published on May 9, 2022.
 It has since been updated.

 What exactly does it take to be a good manager?
 The attitude and behavior of those in charge can make or break an employee's experience at a workplace and also dictate how a business performs in the long run.
 Matthew Rechs—an American business coach and product manager who has worked at large companies such as FreshBooks, Adobe, Typekit and WPP—is well aware of how important it is for those in managerial positions to treat their subordinates well and have their best interests in mind.
-He recently provided some valuable guidelines for existing and future managers in the form of a list of 11 promises they should make to their team members.
+He provided some valuable guidelines for existing and future managers in the form of a list of 11 promises they should make to their team members.

-According to the now-viral Twitter thread Rechs compiled, the first promise should be: "We'll have a weekly 1:1.
+According to the Twitter thread Rechs compiled, the first promise should be: "We'll have a weekly 1:1.
 I'll never cancel this meeting, but you can cancel it whenever you like.
 It's your time."
 While on the topic of one-on-one meetings, as his second promise, Rechs recommends that managers should clearly mention the meeting agenda in the invite "so we remember important topics."
 However, it is also important to assure the employee that they're free to discuss whatever's on their mind, he adds.

 11 Promises from a Manager: a 🧵— Matthew Rechs (@MrEchs) April 18, 2022